PadmarajBhat/Machine-Learning/BoostingTechniques.md

 ##### Notes on different boosting techniques

 * All boosting technique, in the core, focus on the enhancing on the weaker model in the subsequent models.
+      * https://towardsdatascience.com/catboost-vs-light-gbm-vs-xgboost-5f93620723db: Nice read on the differences between 3 boosting algos
+         * comparison here is mainly on behavior to categorical features.
+               * sample data for example is also rich in category values
+               * in the end catboost is rated at the top for its speed and accuracy, followed by xgboost and lastly the lightgbm

 * AdaBoost: Adaptive Boost (oldest among others)
     * The data points are initially given equal weight